rf0321/twi-Java/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
-# If you have some question or advice and so on
+# Ask me
-Please contact my [Twitter](https://twitter.com/ItinoseVM) or open issue this repository.
+If you have some question or advice and so on, Please contact my [Twitter](https://twitter.com/ItinoseVM) or open issue this repository.
 Im waiting;)